Mancherial: Demographics

+Civic Governance

+The Mancherial Municipality was originally constituted as a third-grade municipality in 1952 and was upgraded to first-grade municipality status in 2003 to accommodate the growing population and urban needs.
+On January 4, 2025, the Government of Telangana issued a gazette notification elevating it to Municipal Corporation status by merging the existing Mancherial Municipality and Naspur Municipality with eight surrounding gram panchayats from Hajipur mandal: Pochampad, Gudipet, Narsingapur, Namnur, Chandanagar, Mulkala, Kothapalli, and Vempalli.
+This merger expanded the urban area to support infrastructure development and administrative efficiency.
+The inaugural elections for the Mancherial Municipal Corporation were held in February 2026.

 Climate

 Mancherial is located at an elevation of 149.07 meters (489.07 feet) above sea level, Mancherial has a Tropical wet and dry or savanna climate (Classification: Aw).
 The district's yearly temperature is 30.69 °C (87.24 °F) and it is 4.72% higher than India's averages.
 Mancherial typically receives about 131.78 millimeters (5.19 inches) of precipitation and has 117.83 rainy days (32.28% of the time) annually.